I have been building raised garden beds for over five years, mainly to grow vegetables. I recently branched out to building ornamental beds.

-September, 2014 - At the time of writing this article, I have grown tomatoes in a raised bed for two seasons.
-I have tried supporting the plants with stakes and with a well-planned string trellis.
-Both methods seemed to conflict with the natural growth pattern of tomato plants, and, therefore, both methods proved inadequate.
+At the time of writing this article in September 2014, I had grown tomatoes in a raised bed for two seasons.
+I had tried supporting the plants with stakes and with a well-planned string trellis.
+Both methods seemed to conflict with the natural growth pattern of tomato plants and, therefore, both methods proved inadequate.

 When I used stakes, I found myself adding more stakes late in the growing season, outside the plane of the original stakes, in order to accommodate branches that did not fit the single-axis ideal.